Universal properties of single particle excitations across the many-body localization transition: IV. Conclusions and Discussions

-Although the ratio of typical to average LDOS and the scattering rate scales with a single parameter such that the critical exponent $\nu \ge 2/d$ with a finite value of the transition point, the level spacing ratio scales with a critical exponent that is much smaller than $2/d$ and is intriguingly quite close to the one obtained from scaling the local self energy in the Fock space~\cite{Logan_scaling} as well as to the correlation length exponent for the Anderson model on random regular graphs~\cite{Pino,Altshuler}.
-This is consistent with the idea that the effective Anderson model for the MBL system lives in a Fock space that can be compared to a random regular graph with variable connectivity between nodes.
-Certain physical quantities, such as level spacing ratio and entanglement, appear to follow the critical exponent of the correlation length in the Fock space, whereas others, such as single particle LDOS, appear to adhere to the system's physical dimension and obey the standard CCFS bound.
+Our numerical analysis demonstrates that the ratio of typical to average LDOS and the scattering rate scale with a single parameter such that the critical exponent $\nu \ge 2/d$ with a finite value of the transition point.
+In complete contrast to this, conventional diagnostics of the MBL transition, namely, the level spacing ratio scales with a critical exponent that is much smaller than $2/d$.
+Intriguingly, the exponent obtained from the finite-size scaling of level spacing ratio is quite close to the one obtained from the scaling of the local self energy in the Fock space for the MBL phase~\cite{Logan_scaling}.
+This may be because the model in Eq.~\ref{Ham} maps onto an effective Anderson model on Fock space and poles of the Fock space propagator are the eigenvalues of the Hamiltonian.
+Deep in the localized phase, perturbative corrections to eigenvalues from the hopping terms are directly related to the Feenberg self energy~\cite{Anderson} of the effective Anderson model on Fock space.
+Effective Anderson model does not live on a one-dimensional chain but on a complicated Fock graph whose connectivity varies from node to node.
+For most of the basis states in the middle of the graph, the connectivity scales with physical size of the chain $L$.
+Thus, it might be possible that the critical exponent of the correlation length in the Fock space obeys a modified generalized CCFS criterion $\nu \ge 4/L$ rather than the standard one, which is written in terms of the physical dimension $d$ of the system.
+Indeed, the critical exponent obtained from level spacing ratio is also close to the correlation length exponent for the Anderson model on random regular graphs~\cite{Pino,Altshuler}.
+But this is not the case for the Green's function quantities which involve single-particle excitation energies.
+This shows that while some physical quantities, like the level spacing ratio, seem to follow the critical exponent of the correlation length in the Fock space, others, like the single particle LDOS studied in this work, and recently explored spatial temperature fluctuations in weakly open MBL systems~\cite{Achim} stick to the system's physical dimension and follow the conventional CCFS bound.

-Our scaling analysis of single particle LDOS and scattering rates is consistent with the renormalization group calculations, which predicted a continuous MBL transition with the critical exponent $\nu \ge 2/d$~\cite{RG_Ehud,RG_Potter,RG_zhang,RG_Dumit,RG_Yao}.
-The search for additional physical quantities that can shed more light on the nature of the MBL transition is unquestionably critical.